Saving Daily Data in CSV Using Batch Process

 Image from Gyazo

-Next, acquire the content and write it immediately after the header row.
+Next, we will retrieve the content and write it immediately after the header row.

 Enter the following in the editor: